 Parent PLUS Loans often have the highest interest rate of any federal student loan option, making them difficult to pay off early.
 That high interest rate and additional debt can also drain your monthly finances and stall major life plans like buying a new home or finally retiring.

-And some lenders offer an excellent extra perk — the ability to transfer your PLUS loans to a child.
+Additionally, some lenders offer an excellent extra perk — the ability to transfer your PLUS loans to your student.
+By picking a lender, such as PenFed Credit Union, that offers Parent PLUS Loan transfers, you’ll have the opportunity to completely ditch that debt immediately and conveniently.

 When does transferring your loans make sense?